 The exact cause of inflammatory arthritis is not known.
 Scientists are not able to find the exact reason that triggers the immune system to behave abnormally against its own healthy joint.
 Therefore inflammatory arthritis is considered to be an autoimmune disease.

 Normally the immune system of the body acts as a bodyguard and releases substances to fight any invading organism such as bacteria and viruses.
 However, in autoimmune disease such as inflammatory arthritis, body’s immune system behaves abnormally and produces inflammatory response against its own healthy tissue, mainly the joints.
+The membrane surrounding the joint called synovial membrane and the cartilage is destroyed.

 Cartilage acts as a cushion between the two bones in a joint.
 However, with gradual destruction of cartilage the ends of bones rub against each other giving rise to pain and stiffness.
 Certain predisposing factors are known to trigger inflammatory arthritis.
 Women are affected more than men.
 Inflammatory arthritis can occur in children as well as adults.
 There is possibility of genetic predisposition.